sourcegraph/handbook/content/product/user_feedback.md

 - **Purpose:** This email list is for customers to request help and creates tickets in JIRA for our Customer Engineering team.
 - **Owner:** The Customer Engineering team is responsible for all support issues and will pull in as needed engineering teams or product to help answer questions.

+### GitHub issues

+- **Purpose:** Anyone within or outside of Sourcegraph can file issues (like bugs or feature requests) is often a developer's default place to leave feedback.
+- **Owner:** For issues filed by Sourcegraph teammates, the filing teammate is responsible for making sure the issue follows the relevant team's process.
+For issues filed by someone outside Sourcegraph, the product manager on feedback rotation is responsible for labelling or raising to the right team.

+### Twitter

+- **Purpose:** Anyone can tweet about @Sourcegraph for public feedback.
+All tweets are in `#twitter` on Slack.
+- **Owner:** Marketing.

+### Slack

+- **Purpose:** Slack is a fast way for existing customers and Sourcegraph teammates to provide feedback.
+- **Owner:** Most feedback in Slack appears in or gets forwarded into a relevant channel that already has clear owners.
+For feedback that does not have an obvious other location, whoever comes across it should post to the `#feedback` Slack channel.This channel is owned by the Product team.

+### Support tickets

+- **Purpose:** A path for existing customers to get responsive support.
+- **Owner:** CE team owns support tickets in a Jira project.

+### Sales feedback

+- **Purpose:** Customers and prospects often give product feedback on calls with sales members.

+- **Owner:** The Sales team owns feedback from sales calls.

+### Hubspot forms

+#### NPS Survey

+- **Purpose:** We prompt customers to provide NPS ratings from within the Sourcegraph UI.
+- **Owner:** The product manager on [feedback rotation](product_management/responding_to_user_feedback.md#feedback-rotation) owns responding to or forwarding NPS feedback.

+#### Browser Extension Uninstall Feedback
+- **Purpose:** We ask everyone who uninstalls the browser extension why they no longer want it.
+- **Owner:** The browser extension product manager (currently the [Web team product manager](../engineering/web/index.md#members)) owns responding to this feedback.

 ## Productboard